16.5. Synchronizing Users

 - ntUniqueId.
 This contains the value of the

 objectGUIDattribute for the corresponding Windows entry.
 This attribute is set by the synchronization process and should not be set or modified manually.

 - ntUserDeleteAccount.
 This attribute is set automatically when a Windows entry is synchronized over but must be set manually for Directory Server entries.
 If

 true, the corresponding Windows entry be deleted when the Directory Server entry is deleted.
 Otherwise, the entry remains in Active Directory, but is removed from the Directory Server database if it is deleted in the Directory Server.

-ntUserDeleteAccounton Directory Server entries allows the Directory Manager precise control over which users within the synchronized subtree are synced on Active Directory.
+ntUserDeleteAccounton Directory Server entries allows the Directory Manager precise control over which users within the synchronized subtree are synchronized on Active Directory.

 |Directory Server||Active Directory|

 Table 16.2.
 User Schema That Are the Same in Directory Server and Windows Servers

 16.5.2.
 User Schema Differences between Red Hat Directory Server and Active Directory